-This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-There is generally a correlation between fewer emergency room visits and the quality of rehabilitation.
+This indicates the number of emergency room visits per thousand days of short-term patient care.
+There is generally a correlation between fewer emergency room visits and the overall quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with activities of daily living usually correlates with higher quality rehabilitation services.
+This is the percentage of short-term care residents who saw functional improvements, such as with activities of daily living.

 - Inova Fairfax HospitalAcute Care Hospitals 2.18 miles away3300 Gallows Road Falls Church Virginia 22042Voluntary non-profit - Private(703) 776-4001

 - Virginia Hospital CenterAcute Care Hospitals 7.54 miles away1701 North George Mason Drive Arlington Virginia 22205Voluntary non-profit - Private(703) 558-5000

 - Reston Hospital CenterAcute Care Hospitals 8.42 miles away1850 Town Center Parkway Reston Virginia 20190Voluntary non-profit - Private(703) 689-9000